 Bipolar disorder, formerly known as manic depression, is more than just occasional mood swings.
 It’s a neurological disorder that causes sudden and intense changes in a person’s energy and mood levels, making it very difficult for them to function normally each day.

 It is easy to confuse bipolar disorder with other mental health conditions because of its manic and depressive symptoms that closely resemble depression and anxiety.
-Manic episodes cause an individual to experience high energy levels, restlessness, and difficulty concentrating, whereas depressive episodes are marked by low energy levels, fatigue, indecision, disinterest, and feelings of hopelessness.
-Both of these types of episodes can last months at a time.
+Manic episodes may cause an individual to experience high energy levels, restlessness, and difficulty concentrating; whereas, depressive episodes are marked by low energy levels, fatigue, indecision, disinterest and feelings of hopelessness.
+Both of these types of episodes can last for months at a time.

-This mental disorder’s development can be attributed to trauma, environmental factors, and/or imbalanced hormones, which means that anyone can become bipolar.
-However, men are statistically more likely to become bipolar than women, and they also experience the comorbidity of addiction and bipolar disorder more commonly than women do.
+This mental disorder’s development can be attributed to genetics, trauma, environmental factors, and/or imbalanced hormones (in addition to many, many other causes).
+Sadly, there isn’t a way to prevent bipolar disorder; anyone can get it.
+Men, however, are statistically more likely to become bipolar than women.
+Men also experience the co-morbidity of addiction and bipolar disorder more commonly than women do.
 The definitive link that causes the dual diagnosis of bipolar disorder and substance abuse remains unknown.
-If you have bipolar disorder, a bipolar treatment center in Arizona can help you manage your symptoms and overcome both the disorder and the addiction.
+If you have bipolar disorder, our rehabilitation center that specializes in dual diagnosis Arizona can help you manage your symptoms and begin to live your best life again.

 Bipolar Disorder and Addiction

 While there isn’t a single exhaustive reason that bipolar disorder and addiction are so closely linked, board-certified psychologist, Dr. Daniel Hall-Flavin of the Mayo Clinic, has generated a few working hypotheses: